tomalbrc/filament/docs/src/content/README.md

 [More info](blocks.md)

 - Decorations:
-Blocks that rotate by 45° with multi-block texture and waterlogging support.
+Blocks that rotate by 45° with multi-block and waterlogging support.
 For everything that a block would not suffice for.

 [More info](decorations.md)